canton7/fuelphp-casset/readme.md

 If you're using minification, but have a pre-minified copy of your file (jquery is an example), you can pass this as the second array element.
 **enabled**: Whether a group is enabled.
 A group will only be rendered when it is enabled.
+**min**: This optional key allows you to override the 'min' config key on a per-group basis.

 Groups can be enabled using `Casset::enable_js('group_name')`, and disabled using `Casset::disable_js('group_name')`.
 CSS equivalents also exist.
 The shortcuts `Casset::enable('group_name')` and `Casset::disable('group_name')` also exist, which will enable/disable both the js and css groups of the given name, if they are defined.